 In the 1960’s, in Chicago, the Black Panther Party used this paradigm of one issue, one group, as grounds and reasoning to create the Rainbow Coalition.
 The Young Patriots, a group of poor migrated, displaced, southern Confederates, led by William “Preacherman” Fesperman, a Black Panther protege, and the Black Panthers organized and became one.

 The Panthers eventually formed a coalition of combined strategists and unions from other racially and gender different groups as well: white ethnic groups, women groups, and Hispanic groups formed this historical coalition, uniformly creating community action programs for their communities that addressed common issues in their communities such as: serving food to hungry children and families; assistance with legal problem resolutions; health clinics for the sick, etc.

 They came together, everyone putting their two senses in and setting aside their differences and began to do the work for their communities betterment because they realized no one was coming to save them.
 They realized they were not different at all and in a rarity it was realized, by these Americans, that the issues were what made them the same.
-They were the Rainbow Coalition.
+They were the original Rainbow Coalition.